uzbeki/jquery-gantt-chart/README.md

 ## About

-jQuery Gantt Chart is a simple and fast plugin that implements gantt functionality as a jQuery component.
+jQuery Gantt Chart is a modern and fast plugin that implements gantt functionality as a jQuery component with JS Module support.

 Plugin was tested and should work on:
 All major browsers that support ES6 or above.